-Contact the county highway department in which the sign will be located to obtain a TODS application.
+- Contact the county highway department in which the sign will be located to obtain a TODS application (form DT1864).

-Bring the sign to the county highway department with a check for $250 payable to the Wisconsin Department of Transportation (this is the installation fee).
+- Bring or ship the signs to the county highway department and provide a check for $250 per sign payable to the Wisconsin Department of Transportation (this is the installation fee).

 For more information on TODS, contact: